ASU-RISE-Lab/RISE_HRI_Toolkit.io/Applications/Gait_Rehab.md

 ## Wearable Robots (Exoskeletons)
 Lower-limb exoskeletons need to be light-weight,compact, powerfull enough to assist gait and lower-limb motions, safe and reliable.
 Series-elastic and cable-driven actuators [^1], soft actuators [^soft], and variable stiffness [^2] are among the widely used mechanisms to reach those goals.
-Both sigle and multi joints wearable robots can be used, depending on the gait impairment and assistance goal.
+Both sigle and multi-joint wearable robots can be used, depending on the gait impairment and assistance goal.

 ### Additional Resources
-* []
+* [Hybrid Assistive Limb (HAL)] (https://www.cyberdyne.jp/english/products/HAL/)

 ## Wearable Sensors
 Wearable Sensors are essntial in gait robotic rehabilitation to provide real-time user's data and states for the robot controller, as well as analysis and study of the human-robot gait.
 Encoder and inertial sensors are used to collect walking kinemtics [^w1].
 Force plates and force sensor embedded insoles (smart shoes for example) [^w2] are used to study ground contact forces.
 Electromyography (EMG) [^w3] sensors are used to analyze muscle activities.